Company Details

 Payment Information Risk: null

-Commonly Compromised Data Types: The types of data most commonly compromised in incidents are Internal communications, purchase orders, logs, customer records and and employee data.
+Commonly Compromised Data Types: The types of data most commonly compromised in incidents are Internal communications, purchase orders, logs, customer records, and employee data, Personal data, Full Name, Id Number, Address and .

 Entity Type: Telecommunications Company